uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 # Parameterization

-`DVMDOSTEM` parameterization sets are developed for each CMT represented in the model.
+`DVMDOSTEM` parameterization sets are developed for each CMT.
 Each CMT is defined by more than 200 parameters.
 Parameter values are estimated directly from field, lab or remote sensing observations, literature review or site-specific calibration.
 Calibration is required when (1) parameter values cannot be determined directly from available data or published